yotamloe/yotamloe/README.md

 Working as an integration developer at logz.io.
-In my role, I'm working with popular open-source technologies: ELK, Kubernetes, Prometheus, Opentelemetry, Docker, and many more.
-Building open-source software to help engineers migrate their monitoring infostructure to Logz.io's platform.
+In my role, I'm working with open-source technologies: Opentelemetry, Prometheus, Kubernetes, Open Search, Docker, and many more.
+Building open-source software to help engineers monitor their production environment and get real value out of the data.
+Go, Python, Nodejs